Should you give your pet Christmas presents?

 - The average amount spent per pet will be around $20.

 - Pet owners are about equally likely to shop online or in-person at a big store or local pet store for their pet’s presents, or a combination of all of them (Online has a slight edge at 31%).

 - 60% of pet owners who are giving a gift plan to put them in their pet’s stockings.

 - Over two-thirds of pet owners will buy presents for other people’s pets too.

 - 72% of non-pet owners do not purchase gifts for other people’s pets.

 Tip #1: Your pet does not know how much you spent.
 Please don’t break the bank thinking they’ll appreciate it.
 If the fancy version fits more with your home vibe or brings you additional happiness, go for it, but don’t do it because you think your pet knows the difference.

 Tip #2: Once your pet learns to open presents, they will open all the gifts they see.
-Remember that pets need consistency with rules, so it is hard for them to know the difference between presents they can open and presents that are off-limits.
+Remember that pets need consistency with rules, so it is hard for them to know the difference between presents they can open and off-limits presents.
 Just be prepared.
-Consider using simpler wrapping or having them open theirs separately from everyone else's.
+Consider using simpler wrapping or having them open theirs separately from everyone else’s.

-Tip #3: If you want to give a present, consider using this time to gift presents you were going to need to buy anyway.
+Tip #3: If you want to give a present, consider using this time to gift presents you would need to buy anyway.
 New pet furniture, toys, treats, grooming tools, and leashes all make good presents for your pet.
 Subscription boxes are becoming very popular too so, maybe consider one of those if your budget will allow.
 It’s a gift that keeps giving!